-The increase in Staff costs is mainly due to the reduction of the R&D tax credit yearly benefit partially compensated by the reduction of stock options costs.
+The increase in Staff costs related to research and development activities is mainly due to: i) the decision to not accrue the R&D tax credit yearly benefit; ii) the increase in number of R&D employees partially compensated by iii) the reduction of stock options costs.
 Please refer to Note 9 for additional information.